The Python API¶

 When using the Python API, you have to create these strategies yourself:

-learning_data = lc.LearnMrsortByWeightsProfilesBreed.LearningData(problem, learning_set, models_count=9, random_seed=43)
+models_being_learned = lc.LearnMrsortByWeightsProfilesBreed.ModelsBeingLearned(preprocessed_learning_set, models_count=9, random_seed=43)

-profiles_initialization_strategy = lc.InitializeProfilesForProbabilisticMaximalDiscriminationPowerPerCriterion(learning_data)
+profiles_initialization_strategy = lc.InitializeProfilesForProbabilisticMaximalDiscriminationPowerPerCriterion(preprocessed_learning_set, models_being_learned)

-weights_optimization_strategy = lc.OptimizeWeightsUsingGlop(learning_data)
+weights_optimization_strategy = lc.OptimizeWeightsUsingGlop(preprocessed_learning_set, models_being_learned)

-profiles_improvement_strategy = lc.ImproveProfilesWithAccuracyHeuristicOnCpu(learning_data)
+profiles_improvement_strategy = lc.ImproveProfilesWithAccuracyHeuristicOnCpu(preprocessed_learning_set, models_being_learned)

-breeding_strategy = lc.ReinitializeLeastAccurate(learning_data, profiles_initialization_strategy=profiles_initialization_strategy, count=4)
+breeding_strategy = lc.ReinitializeLeastAccurate(models_being_learned, profiles_initialization_strategy, weights_optimization_strategy, count=4)

-termination_strategy = lc.TerminateAtAccuracy(learning_data, target_accuracy=len(learning_set.alternatives))
+termination_strategy = lc.TerminateAtAccuracy(models_being_learned, target_accuracy=len(learning_set.alternatives))

 Then create the learning itself: